 Extends the Safe Harbor for restoration of headcount and wages from June 30, 2020 to December 31, 2020

 Allows small businesses to take a PPP loan and also qualify for a separate, recently enacted tax credit to defer payroll taxes, previously prohibited to prevent “double dipping.”

-The post NTA Blog: You Too Can Make a Difference in Tax Administration appeared first on Taxpayer Advocate Service.
+The post NTA Blog: IRS.gov – How Usable Is It?
+(Part One) appeared first on Taxpayer Advocate Service.